matrix-org/synapse/docs/upgrade.md

 This version introduces optional support for an [improved user search dealing with Unicode characters](https://github.com/matrix-org/synapse/pull/14464).

 To do so it uses the ICU library through PyICU.
-If you want to take advantage of this feature you need to install PyICU but also the ICU native dependency and its development headers so that PyICU can build since no prebuilt wheels are available.
+If you are installing from source or PyPI and want to take advantage of this feature you need to install PyICU but also the ICU native dependency and its development headers so that PyICU can build since no prebuilt wheels are available.

-You can follow [PyICU documentation](https://pypi.org/project/PyICU/) to do so.
+You can follow [PyICU documentation](https://pypi.org/project/PyICU/) to do so, and then do `pip install matrix-synapse[icu]` for a PyPI install.

+Docker images and Debian packages need nothing specific as they already include or specify ICU as an explicit dependency.

 # Upgrading to v1.73.0